-- 1. The Licensee shall keep records (in written or computer format) of all journeys undertaken by vehicles operated by them in a manner approved by the Council.
-Records shall include:- - (1) Records of all journeys booked with a private hire operator shall be kept. - (2) Each booking shall be entered into the register at the time it is made. - (3) The date of the journey shall be clear, either against each entry or at the beginning of each day.
+- 1. The Licensee shall keep records (in written or computer format) of all journeys undertaken by vehicles operated by him in a manner approved by the Council.
+Records shall include:- - (1) Records of all journeys booked with a private hire operator (regardless of whether a hackney carriage, private hire vehicle or modified private hire vehicle will be used to carry out the journey) shall be kept. - (2) Each booking shall be entered into the register at the time it is made. - (3) The date of the journey shall be clear, either against each entry or at the beginning of each day.
 The register will be kept in date order. - (4) Each entry shall contain the following information:- - (a) the name of the hirer - (b) the time the vehicle is required - (c) the pick-up point - (d) the destination specified by the hirer when the booking is made - (e) the name of the driver employed to carry out the booking, or, if the booking was transferred to another private hire vehicle operator, the name of that operator.
-If the call sign is used to identify the driver each call sign will be unique to a driver. - (f) the driver's licence number - (g) the vehicle registration number of the vehicle - (h) the name of any individual that responded to the booking request - (i) the name of any individual that dispatched the vehicle. - (j) the agreed fee for the journey - (5) In addition to the above, where a modified private hire vehicle is employed, a copy of the written confirmation provided to the hirer and driver of the vehicle shall be kept available for inspection. - (6) The records of all vehicles employed by a private hire vehicle operator shall include the:- - (a) vehicle owner - (b) registration number - (c) details of vehicle insurance and its expiry date - (d) details of Certificate of Compliance / MOT and its expiry date - (e) details of hackney carriage, private hire vehicle or modified private hire vehicle licence and its expiry date. - (f) the name of the driver of such vehicles and the unique call sign allocated to such drivers. - (g) if modified private hire vehicles are employed, details of DVLA driving licence including Class of vehicle driver is entitled to drive. - (h) details of hackney carriage or private hire vehicle driver's licence and expiry date - (i) the dates and times during which each vehicle is employed.
+If the call sign is used to identify the driver each call sign will be unique to a driver. - (f) the driver's licence number - (g) the vehicle registration number of the vehicle - (h) the name of any individual that responded to the booking request - (i) the name of any individual that dispatched the vehicle. - (5) In addition to the above, where a modified private hire vehicle is employed, a copy of the written confirmation provided to the hirer and driver of the vehicle shall be kept available for inspection. - (6) The records of all vehicles employed by a private hire vehicle operator shall include the:- - (a) vehicle owner - (b) registration number - (c) details of vehicle insurance and its expiry date - (d) details of Certificate of Compliance / MOT and its expiry date - (e) details of hackney carriage, private hire vehicle or modified private hire vehicle licence and its expiry date. - (f) the name of the driver of such vehicles and the unique call sign allocated to such drivers. - (g) if modified private hire vehicles are employed, details of DVLA driving licence including Class of vehicle driver is entitled to drive. - (h) details of hackney carriage or private hire vehicle driver's licence and expiry date - (i) the dates and times during which each vehicle is employed.